lifebit-ai/action-cloudos-cli/README.md

 Name of the repository platform of the workflow.
 Default=github.

+### `job_queue`

+Name of the job batch queue to use with a batch job execution.
+Default: workspace default.

 ### `cost_limit`

 Cost limit in USD.
 If the job exceeds the defined cost limit, the job will be aborted. :warning: It is advised to always use a cost limit to avoid jobs running indefinitely if there is a pipeline issue.